benov84/homebridge-chromecast-television/README.md

 ]
 ```

 You can specify category for HomeKit accessory - TELEVISION, TV_STREAMING_STICK, TV_SET_TOP_BOX, APPLE_TV.
-This does not change the device functions, but allows you to choose how the device is displayed in the Home App.
+This does not change the device functions, but allows you to choose how the device is displayed in the Home app.
 ![Image](https://user-images.githubusercontent.com/8211291/123853650-b295ad80-d8eb-11eb-8d75-9ff557671ec9.jpeg)

 ## Add to HomeKit